 6. Keep your receipts for the necessary repairs.

-7. Submit your receipts to your homeowners insurance provider for reimbursement.
+7. Submit receipts to your homeowners insurance provider for reimbursement.

-Each insurance provider is different, so depending on your provider, you may need additional documents or steps to file a claim.
-To verify any additional requirements, it may be best to speak with an agent.
+Each insurance provider is different.
+Depending on yours, you may need to submit additional documents or take extra steps to file a claim.
+To verify what’s required, it may be best to speak with an agent.

 Frequently asked questions

-• The cost to replace an outside AC unit can vary widely, depending on where you live, the brand and the size.
+• The cost to replace an outside AC unit can vary widely depending on your location, the brand and the size.
 Expect to pay between $4,350 and $12,000 to replace an outside AC unit, which includes permit fees and labor.
-Just like shopping around may help you find the best rate for the homeowners insurance coverage you need, shopping around for service work around your home may also help you save when you need system repairs and replacement.
+Just like shopping around may help you find the best rate for the homeowners insurance coverage you need, shopping around for service work may also help you save when you need system repairs and replacements.